prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 arr.includes("z") //> false
 ````

-Adding an element to the end of an array:
+Adding an item to the end of an array:

 ```` js
 var arr = ["a", "b", "c", "d"]